philiphlundberg/FaceBlurAI/README.md

 ## Usage
 1. Run the script:
    The run.bat file is used to run the program which starts the GUI
+2. Choose your desired specifications.
+Make sure you press "Save Configurations" when you are satisfied, since this updates the config.ini file.
-2. Follow the prompts in the console.
+3. Follow the prompts in the console.
 You will be asked to press 'Enter' three times to proceed with the video processing.

 ## Features
 - **Cut Video**: The script can cut a specified portion of the video based on the start time and duration.